- A completed Bachelor's degree from a geography-related discipline

 - Cambridge Certificate of Advanced English (CAE) or Certificate of Proficiency in English (CPE) with a mark of C or higher

 Months of entry

-In this Master's specialisation you will study the role of regions as locations for economic activities.
-Especially with increased competition an optimal interaction between economic activities and the local environment is essential.
-Think of flows of knowledge, the recruitment and training of employees, relations with suppliers, local governments and the role of environmental and social organisations.
-In this specialisation you will learn to analyse and understand local developments from a global perspective, focussing on both mainstream and alternative economic practices.
+In the Master's specialisation in Economic Geography you will study the role of regions as locations for economic activities.
+Optimal interaction between economic activities and the local environment is essential, especially in the face of increased competition.
+The programme deals with issues such as flows of knowledge, the recruitment and training of employees, relations with suppliers, local governments and the role of environmental and social organisations.
+In this specialisation you will learn to analyse and understand local developments from a global perspective, focusing on both mainstream and alternative economic practices.

 *This is a specialisation of the Master's in Human Geography